-The project is coordinated by the Queen’s University of Belfast.
+The project was coordinated by the Queen’s University of Belfast.
 33 key research organisations, government and industry players will participate from China (17) and Europe (16).

-The project will focus on the most commonly reported foods linked to chemical and microbiological contamination and fraud; dairy products and infant formula, processed meat, vegetables, wine, honey and spices.
+The project focussed on the most commonly reported foods linked to chemical and microbiological contamination and fraud; dairy products and infant formula, processed meat, vegetables, wine, honey and spices.

-EU-China-Safe will build the core components needed for a joint EU-China food safety control system comprising: control management, food legislation, food inspection, food control laboratories, and food safety and quality information, education and communication.
+EU-China-Safe set out to build the core components needed for a joint EU-China food safety control system comprising: control management, food legislation, food inspection, food control laboratories, and food safety and quality information, education and communication.

 Files and Links